History

 LASC Categories: GP, HBS, DAC

 Examines the theories of nationalism, the development of the modern nation-state, and its effect on global politics.
-[Cross-listed with PO-322.
-Applicable to the Global Studies Concentration.]
+[Cross-listed with PO-322.]
+Counts for Global/Thematic/Methodological in the History major.

 Every 2-3 years.
 3 Credits